1922 Hackney South by-election

-The 1922 Hackney South by-election was held on 18 August 1922, after the expulsion from the House of Commons of the incumbent MP, Horatio Bottomley, who was leader of the Independent Parliamentary Group which attacked the Lloyd George coalition from the right.
+The 1922 Hackney South by-election was held on 18 August 1922, after the expulsion from the UK House of Commons of the incumbent MP, Horatio Bottomley, who was leader of the Independent Parliamentary Group which attacked the Lloyd George coalition from the right.
 Bottomley had a colourful career and had been forced to resign from the Commons before for bankruptcy, which had led to the 1912 Hackney South by-election.
 Originally elected to Hackney South as a Liberal, he remained popular and had come back in 1918 as an Independent MP.
 He was expelled in 1922 due to the collapse of another of his financial schemes and his subsequent fraud conviction.

 The by-election was won by the Coalition Unionist candidate Clifford Erskine-Bolst.